 Our platform is closely tied to JSON.
 This means that we’ll provide you with a future-proof and familiar format for any imaginable type of content.
 But what if my content also has images?
 No worries, we have a reliable Images API to take care of that.
 Our Images API can not only deliver images, it can also manipulate, crop and change the image format for you on the fly and much more.

-You can also say that Contentful is a headless CMS, or in this case a headless JAMstack CMS.
-But unlike traditional CMSs such as Drupal and WordPress, we have built our solution with RESTful API architecture since the start.
+You can also say that Contentful is a Content Infrastructure, or in this case content infrastructure for your JAMstack app.
+And unlike traditional CMSs such as Drupal and WordPress, we have built our solution with RESTful API architecture since the start.

 Worth keeping in mind is that we have SDKs for all the major programming languages, which greatly simplifies building projects with Contentful.